dannydeezy/retweet-me/README.md

 # Retweet Me !
-Automatically retweet and like everything from an account you follow
+Automatically retweet and like everything from another account

 ## Usage
 1. Create a [ Twitter developer account and create an App ](https://developer.twitter.com/).
 Do this with the account that you want to be doing the retweeting from.